 Tarrytown Pharmacy has been a backbone of the neighborhood, and the Austin community, for over 75 years.
 We regularly donate merchandise, time, and funds to local schools and charities and we pride ourselves in our community service – service that begins with our customers.
 We know their names and their families, and they know ours.
 Many of them have been shopping with us for five generations and we value their trust and loyalty.

-Mark Newberry graduated from the University of Texas College of Pharmacy with a PharmD degree in 2003.
+Mark Newberry graduated from the University Of Texas College Of Pharmacy with a PharmD degree in 2003.
 Mark is a native Austinite and is the third generation owner and president of Tarrytown Pharmacy in Austin, Texas that has been in operation since December 6th, 1941.
 He also opened Tarrytown Expocare in 2007, a long term care pharmacy, and Tarrytown Specialty Pharmacy in 2016.
 Mark's grandfather Jack Newberry and father Brian Newberry owned and operated the store before him.
 In 2008, under Mark's leadership, McKesson Drug Company recognized Tarrytown Pharmacy with the "South Region Pharmacy of the Year" award for its commitment to patients and community service.
 It was the first and continues to be the only pharmacy in the state of Texas to receive that honor.
 Mark served on the admissions committee for the UT College of Pharmacy from 2005-2010.
 In 2010 Mark was asked to sit on the Dean's Advisory Council for the UT College of Pharmacy and in 2013 Mark was appointed by the Dean to serve a two year term as the Chair of the Advisory Council.
 In 2013, Mark received the Distinguished Young Alumnus Award from the University Of Texas College Of Pharmacy.
 Mark currently sits on the Cardinal Regional Advisory Board and also serves as the President of The Alliance of Independent Pharmacists.
 Mark has also been active in his community sitting on several community organization boards including the Stephen F. Austin Society, the SFA Athletic Excellence Fund, and West Austin Youth Organization.